FloJCodes/SnakeGame/README.md

 - **Visual Studio**: Version 2022 or higher.
 - **Operating System**: Windows (tested on Windows 10).

-The Repository already contains all necessary builds (Debug and Release) and projectproperties.
+The Repository already contains all necessary builds (Debug and Release) and project properties.
 The Project can be immediately opened and executed after cloning it to VS.

 ## Instructions